Actindo-AG/Documentation/PIM/API/03_KeyConcepts.md

 Apart from the *PIM basic set*, you can create other sets to define a specific type of product, such as shirts or notebooks.
 These product-specific attribute sets will usually be based on the *PIM basic set*, that is, will inherit the attributes included in it, and contain additional attributes needed to define the specific product type, such as a piece of clothing or a computer.

-You can create you own attribute sets in your Core1 system via the user interface, as well as edit or deactivate existing attribute sets.
-For detailed information, see [Manage the attribute sets](../../DataHub/Integration/02_ManageAttributeSets.md).
+You can create your own attribute sets in your Core1 system via the user interface, as well as edit or deactivate existing attribute sets.
+For detailed information, see [Manage the attribute sets](../../DataHub/Integration/02_ManageAttributeSets.md) in the *DataHub* documentation.

 The following graphic visualizes the attribute set structure and the inheritance principle, and how the set attributes define a specific product: